By Oscar Franco

 });

-However, by using libsql the following features are not available due to lack of support of libsql itself:
+However, by using libsql the following features are not available due to lack of support in the library itself: